 Length of Involvement

 Each team stays in its own tent site, two or three Peanuts to a tent.
 The sites are close to the bathrooms and the Peanut Big Top Tent.
 Peanut teams eat together in the dining room.
 The day begins around 6 AM and the rallies end at 8 PM.
 At least one fun craft or activity is planned each day; these activities include swimming in the pool, making hand puppets, coloring, block printing T-shirts (the same way they’ve done in India for centuries) and making Wordless Books and Bracelets for use in evangelism.
 Provided by Teen Missions Provided to each Peanut is a canteen, food tray, bowl, cup, rain poncho, ID badge, activity pack and hard hat (if on a work team).
-A list of what each Peanut should bring will be sent before the Peanut Boot Camp.
+A packing list of what each Peanut should bring will be sent out in May.
 Included in the involvement expense, each Peanut will receive a team poster and a DVD of their experience.

 Cookies, anyone?
 Here’s an opportunity to bless others with your delicious handiwork!

 Your team will also learn to use puppets, music and Wordless Books as a way to share the Gospel.
 You’ll travel with your team to local police stations and fire departments, and hand out goody packages filled with your cookies.
 These hard workers will enjoy a song from you as well as encouragement from the Scriptures while they eat their cookies.
 Join us and spend this fun-filled week serving the Lord.
 You’ll make many new and exciting friends along the way.

 Get ready to grip that hammer and nail some boards!